Description of program

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 40 contact hours (8 hours specific to Pharmacotherapeutics)

 The program content meets the pharmacology continuing education requirements for the renewal of the advanced practice nurse prescriptive authority license.
-Nurses will receive 40 total continuing education credits of which 8 hours are specific to Pharmacology credit.
+Nurses will receive 40 total contact hours of which 8 hours are specific to Pharmacology.